 Then, we ranked each neighborhood in Raleigh, North Carolina for each of these criteria from worst to best.

-Next, we averaged the individual rankings for each criteria into a "Worst Score".
+Next, we averaged the individual rankings for each criterion into a “Worst Score.”

-Read on below to learn more about these terrible places around Raleigh to live.
-Or skip to the end to see the list of all 18 neighborhoods ranked from worst to best.
+Skip to the end to see the list of all 18 neighborhoods ranked from worst to best.

 Summary: The Worst Neighborhoods Around Raleigh

-Well there you have it -- the worst of the neighborhoods in Raleigh with South landing at the bottom of the pack.
+Well, there you have it — the worst of the neighborhoods in Raleigh with South landing at the bottom of the pack.

-As we mentioned earlier, the neighborhoods in Raleigh aren't all bad.
+As mentioned earlier, the neighborhoods in Raleigh aren’t all bad.
 Glenwood takes the cake as the best place to live in Raleigh.

 We ranked the neighborhoods from worst to best in the chart below.